spraakbanken/sparv-sbx-metadata/docs/analysis-metadata.md

 is a description of the fields that are specific to analyses.

 > [!NOTE]
+>
 > While this document mainly mention *analyses*, most of what is written here also applies to *utilities*.
 Utilities are
-> basically analyses that don't produce annotations, like different export formats.
-Utilities also show up on the
+> basically analyses that don't produce annotations, like different import or export formats.
+Utilities also show up on
-> analyses page.
+> the analyses page.

 ## Metadata Fields Specific for Analyses and Utilities